mosesadewale/korapay-sdk/README.md

 deno add @gray-adeyi/korapay-sdk
 ```

-## Quick Start
+## Usage

-Set these environment variables before you instantiate the client:
+You may choose to set these environment variables before instantiating the client like:

 ```bash
 KORAPAY_PUBLIC_KEY=pk_test_...